bytecodealliance/wasmtime/docs/stability-tiers.md

 and bugs.
 At this time there's no developer time to improve the situation here as well.

+[^3]: Wasmtime and its CLI can be compiled to WebAssembly, but only if the `runtime` feature is excluded.
+This effectively means that only Cranelift and Winch, the support for compiling modules, can itself be compiled to WebAssembly.

 #### Unsupported features and platforms

 While this is not an exhaustive list, Wasmtime does not currently have support